smartbitnl/intro-to-kubernetes-workshop/labs/install-and-configure-kubectl.md

 ```
 kubectl config use-context workshop
 ```
+so I don't have to .......
 ```
 kubectl config view
 ```

 ### Explore the kubectl CLI

-Check the health status of the cluster components:
+!!Check the health status of the cluster components:

 ```
 kubectl get cs